 As a photographer, learning how to professionally capture portrait photography is one of the most important skills you can develop.
-Not only are good portrait photographers highly sought after and well respected, but it’s a great way for a budding amateur to turn a hobby into a career.
+Good portrait photographers are highly sought after and well respected.
+And it’s a great way for a budding amateur to turn a hobby into a career.

 Of course, if portrait photography was as simple as picking up a camera and shouting ‘say cheese!’, we’d all be doing it.
 But it’s not; there’s a ton of little intricacies to it.

 From choosing the right gear and finding the perfect location, to posing the model and adjusting your composition, to mastering light and polishing photos in Photoshop.
 You have to know it all to master portraiture, and that’s what we’re going to cover right here…

 Although a good carpenter never blames his tools, he’ll also tell you the importance of having the right tool for the job.
 This guide focuses primarily on how to capture good portraits.
 A part of that is having the right gear—lenses, lighting, reflectors, backdrops, camera, and more—for the task.